Non-Obvious Manipulability for Single-Parameter Agents and Bilateral Trade: Profile Labellings

-The extra flexibility of NOM mechanisms as opposed to strategyproof ones enables a useful technique for designing them.
-While strategyproofness requires satisfying a constraint on each pair of bid profiles $(x_i,x_{-i})$ and $(x_i',x_{-i})$ for every $x_i,x_i' \in D_i$ and every $x_{-i} \in D_{-i}$, for NOM we may attempt, as a designer, to ``choose'' for each player $i$ and type $t_i$ which two profiles of the opposing players will lead to the best- and worst-case outcomes respectively; we need then only satisfy the respective BNOM and WNOM constraints for those chosen profiles.
-We model this concept with objects that we will call \emph{labellings}.
-These are simply designations of the type profiles that lead to an agent's best- and worst-case outcomes in $\mathcal{M}$ according to her true type and what she reports.
+While strategyproofness requires satisfying a constraint on each pair of bid profiles $(t_i,b_{-i})$ and $(b_i,b_{-i})$ for each pair of types $t_i,b_i \in D_i$ and each $b_{-i} \in D_{-i}$, for NOM we need only compare the extremes of $i$'s utility function.
+Since the social choice function $f$ is given then we may design the payments $p$ for some mechanism $M=(f,p)$ to define these extremes and thus effectively select which bid profiles to compare for incentive-compatibility.
+We then only need to satisfy the respective BNOM and WNOM constraints for these chosen profiles, in addition to the implicit constraints imposed by this ordering on the profiles.
+We model this with \emph{profile labellings}, which allow us to designate the type profiles leading to an agent's highest and lowest utilities when interacting with the mechanism, based on her true type and the type she reports.